justinsuen/visualgos/docs/readme.md

 ## Components

 * `sidebar.js`: sidebar with information and buttons
-* `grid.js`: grid for start and end points (possible maze implementation for bonus)
+* `grid.js`: grid with start and end points (possible maze implementation for bonus)
-* `piece.js`: start and end points for users to move around

 ## Implementation Timeline